mammasmias/IterativeRotationsAssignments/docs/index.rst

 The function :math:`D` in Eq. :ref:`(3) <eq-argmin>` is computed by CShDA.

-IRA specifies a way to parse the space of rigid transformations associated to the atomic structure, computes CShDA on the way, and returns the single transformation that minimizes it.
+The IRA algorithm specifies a way to parse the space of rigid transformations associated to the atomic structure, computes CShDA on the way, and returns the single transformation that minimizes it.
 In presence of distortions, it calls the SVD-based algorithm to further minimize the rotations, given permutation computed by CShDA.